Dolly Parton: 2005–2020: Touring and holiday album

-In 2013 Parton joined Lulu Roman for a re-recording of "I Will Always Love You" for Roman's album, At Last.
+In 2013, Parton joined Lulu Roman for a re-recording of "I Will Always Love You" for Roman's album, At Last.
 In 2013, Parton and Kenny Rogers reunited for the title song of his album You Can't Make Old Friends.
 For their performance, they were nominated at the 2014 Grammy Awards for Grammy Award for Best Country Duo/Group Performance.
 In 2014, Parton embarked on the Blue Smoke World Tour in support of her 42nd studio album, Blue Smoke.
-The album was first released in Australia and New Zealand on January 31 to coincide with tour dates there in February, and reached the Top 10 in both countries.
-It was released in the United States on May 13, and debuted at number six on the Billboard 200 chart, making it her first Top 10 album and her highest-charting solo album ever; it also reached the number two on the U.S. country chart.
-The album was released in Europe on June 9, and reached number two on the UK album chart.
-On June 29, 2014, Parton performed for the first time at the UK Glastonbury Festival performing songs such as "Jolene", "9 to 5" and "Coat of Many Colors" to a crowd of more than 180,000.
+The album was first released in Australia and New Zealand on January 31 to coincide with tour dates there in February and reached the Top 10 in both countries.
+It was released in the United States on May 13 and debuted at number six on the Billboard 200 chart, making it her first Top 10 album and her highest-charting solo album ever; it also reached the number two on the U.S. country chart.
+The album was released in Europe on June 9 and reached number two on the UK album chart.
+On June 29, 2014, Parton performed for the first time at the UK Glastonbury Festival, singing songs such as "Jolene", "9 to 5" and "Coat of Many Colors" to a crowd of more than 180,000.
 On March 6, 2016, Parton announced that she would be embarking on a tour in support of her new album, Pure & Simple.
 The tour was one of Parton's biggest tours within the United States in more than 25 years.
-Sixty-four dates were planned in the United States and Canada, visiting the most requested markets missed on previous tours.
+64 dates were planned in the United States and Canada, visiting the most requested markets missed on previous tours.

 In the fall of 2016 she released "Jolene" as a single with the a cappella group Pentatonix and performed on The Voice with Pentatonix and Miley Cyrus in November 2016.
-Also in 2016, Parton was one of thirty artists to perform on "Forever Country", a mash-up of the songs, "Take Me Home, Country Roads", "On the Road Again" and her own "I Will Always Love You".
+Also in 2016, Parton was one of 30 artists to perform on "Forever Country", a mash-up of the songs, "Take Me Home, Country Roads", "On the Road Again" and her own "I Will Always Love You".
 The song celebrates fifty years of the CMA Awards.
 At the ceremony itself, Parton was honored with the Willie Nelson Lifetime Achievement Award, which was presented by Lily Tomlin and preceded by a tribute featuring Jennifer Nettles, Pentatonix, Reba McEntire, Kacey Musgraves, Carrie Underwood and Martina McBride.
 In 2017, Parton appeared on Rainbow, the third studio album by Kesha performing a duet of "Old Flames Can't Hold a Candle to You".
 The track had been co-written by Kesha's mother Pebe Sebert.
 It was previously a hit for Parton and was included on her 1980 album Dolly, Dolly, Dolly.
 She also co-wrote and provided featuring vocals on the song "Rainbowland" on Younger Now, the sixth album by her goddaughter Miley Cyrus.